Farmer's Daughter (Rodney Atkins song)

 "Farmer's Daughter" is a song written by Marv Green, Rhett Akins, and Ben Hayslip and recorded by American country music artist Rodney Atkins.
-It was released in March 2010 as the fourth single from his album It's America, available in June 2010 as a bonus track from the album's re-issue.
+It was released in March 2010 as the fourth single from Atkins' album It's America, available in June 2010 as a bonus track from the album's re-issue.
 The song is also included as an album cut on his 2011 album Take a Back Road.

 Background and writing

 "This was the first time the three of us had ever gotten together to write," co-writer Rhett Akins told The Boot.
 "Marv came in with the idea.
 All he really had was the hook of the song: 'Just when I thought it couldn't get no hotter / I caught a glimpse of the farmer's daughter.'
 Ben and I jumped all over it.
 We thought it was awesome."

 Music video

 The music video was directed by Chris Hicky and premiered on June 16, 2010.